Japanese whisky: Beginnings

+Chemist Takamine Jōkichi, working in the United States in the 1890s, conducted important experiments with non-malt fermentation methods.
+In particular, he developed a koji-based distillation process (in contrast to the more common process that relies on malted barley) that demonstrated the technical feasibility of this process, but did not enter commercial whisky production at the time.
 The first westerners to taste Japanese whisky were soldiers of the American Expeditionary Force Siberia who took shore leave in Hakodate in September 1918.
 A brand called Queen George, described by one American as a "Scotch whisky made in Japan", was widely available.
 Exactly what it was is unknown, but it was quite potent and probably quite unlike Scotch whisky.